Kornmarkt-Madonna: Description

 Mary wears a gilt crown of rays and stars and holds a lily sceptre in her right arm.
 She holds the Christ child in her left arm, using her right hand to balance him.
 She stands on a gilded globe which is encircled by a monstrous snake.
 The globe is held up in turn by four putti standing on a pile of clouds.
 Rays of golden light emerge from these clouds.
-The Christ Child raises his right hand in a gesture of benediction and with his right hand he thrusts a lance (topped with a cross) into the head of the monstrous snake.
+The Christ Child raises his right hand in a gesture of benediction and with his left hand he thrusts a lance (topped with a cross) into the head of the monstrous snake.

 This iconography is based on the motif of "Our Lady of Victory," which became popular in the 17th century in the course of the Counterreformation.
 In the Heidelberg context, the slaying of the monstrous snake was intended as an allegory for the battle against the Protestant "erroneous belief."
-Other attributes of the sculpture point to various aspects of the Mary cult: the crown of rays with twelve stars and the lilies recall the immaculate conception.
+Other attributes of the sculpture point to various aspects of the Mary cult: the crown of rays with twelve stars and the lilies recall the Immaculate Conception.
 Crown and sceptre symbolise Mary's role as queen of heaven.
 The trampling of the snake and the crescent moon at her feet are symbols of her role as the Woman of the Apocalypse.
 The putti in the clouds stand for the Assumption of Mary and the rays of light in the clouds are the rays of mercy, which Mary sends to the world.

 The pedestal bears the following bilingual inscription in Latin and German: